OSGeo/PROJ/docs/source/resource_files.rst

 freely available for use with PROJ.
 The package is maintained on `GitHub <https://github.com/OSGeo/PROJ-data>`_ and the contents of the package are show-cased on the `PROJ CDN <https://cdn.proj.org/>`_.
-The contents of the package can be installed using the :program:`projsync` package or by downlading the zip archive of the package and unpacking in the :envvar:`PROJ_LIB` directory.
+The contents of the package can be installed using the :program:`projsync` package or by downloading the zip archive of the package and unpacking in the :envvar:`PROJ_LIB` directory.

 proj-datumgrid